How to Create Smarter Content Strategies with AI

 Using a proprietary way to surface relevant content topics, the tool offers recommendations on what content to create for each stage of the customer journey.

-We caught up with Bart Frischknecht, VP Product Strategy at Vennli, to learn more.
+We caught up with Bart Frischknecht, CEO and founder at Cobomba, to learn more.

-1. In a single sentence or statement, describe Vennli.
+1. In a single sentence or statement, describe Cobomba.

-2. How does Vennli use artificial intelligence (i.e. machine learning, natural language generation, natural language processing, deep learning, etc.)?
+2. How does Cobomba use artificial intelligence (i.e. machine learning, natural language generation, natural language processing, deep learning, etc.)?

-3. What are the primary use cases of Vennli for marketers?
+3. What are the primary use cases of Cobomba for marketers?

 Smart content planning.
 We use artificial intelligence to deliver a content calendar that is more relevant to what people are searching for and having problems with.

 4. Who are your ideal customers in terms of company sizes and industries?

 Cobomba is designed for marketing managers, directors, and VPs that are responsible for their organization's content calendar.
 Cobomba is particularly relevant for small to midsize organizations that may have digital marketers and content creators, but do not have the resources for a full content strategy team.